 Are the Awards open to non-members of NAWIC?

 Absolutely!
-Our awards are open to all in the construction industry.
+Our awards are open to all women in the construction industry.

 Can I nominate myself for an Award?